waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ```
 At this phase, your RLN credential is being created and a transaction is being sent to the membership smart contract.
 It will take some time for the transaction to be finalized.
-Once finalized, a link to the transaction on the Goerli network will be shown i.e.,
+Once finalized, a link to the transaction on the Sepolia network will be shown i.e.,
 ```
-You are registered to the rln membership contract, find details of your registration transaction in https://goerli.etherscan.io/tx/0xxxx
+You are registered to the rln membership contract, find details of your registration transaction in https://sepolia.etherscan.io/tx/0xxxx
 ```
 Note that you will see the actual transaction hash instead of `0xxxx`.
 Also, the registered RLN identity key, the RLN identity commitment key, and the index of the registered credential will be displayed as given below.